gem5bootcamp/lps2024/slides/02-Using-gem5/02-gem5-resources.md

 ## Workloads

-Workload is a package of one or more resources that can have pre-defined parameters.
+A workload is a package of one or more resources that can have pre-defined parameters.

-let's see the `x86-npb-is-size-s-run` workload.
+Let's see the `x86-npb-is-size-s-run` workload.

 This workload runs the NPB IS benchmark in SE mode.